 Yelp wants reviews to be posted naturally.
 It is a violation of Yelp’s Terms of Service to ask your customers to review your business.

-I get asked a lot about Yelp and reviews in very creative ways, but the answer is always the same: YOU CAN’T ASK FOR YELP REVIEWS.
+I get asked a lot about Yelp and how to get reviews in very creative ways, but the answer is always the same: YOU CAN’T ASK FOR YELP REVIEWS.

 While Yelp has been super-aggressive attempting to remove fake or suspicious reviews, fake Yelp reviews still get posted.

-Here are some tips for identifying fake reviews on Yelp:
+Here are three tips for identifying fake reviews on Yelp:

 Click on the user’s profile and perform a reverse image search on their profile photo.
 A lot of profiles engaging in review schemes tend to use stock photos for their profile photos.
 Admittedly, just because a user is using a stock photo it doesn’t automatically mean that their reviews can’t be trusted, but their reviews will lose credibility with me.